-Labour hire licensing is a hot topic in Australia right now.
-And we’ve had a lot of questions raised amongst our clients & peers, as these state-based laws represent a drastic change for affected individuals and organisations.
-And like anything legislative… a lack of knowledge is no defence for non-compliance.
+Labour hire licensing continues to be a hot topic in Australia right now.
+And we’ve had a lot of questions raised among our clients and peers, as these state-based laws represent a drastic change for affected individuals and organisations.
+Like anything legislative, a lack of knowledge is no defence for non-compliance.

 So…. read on.